twbs/bootstrap/site/content/docs/5.3/components/buttons.md

 Each `.btn-*` modifier class updates the appropriate CSS variables to minimize additional CSS rules with our `button-variant()`, `button-outline-variant()`, and `button-size()` mixins.

-Here's an example of building a custom `.btn-*` modifier class like we do for the buttons unique to our docs by reassigning Bootstrap's CSS variables with a mixture of our own CSS and Sass variables.
+Here's an example of building a custom `.btn-*` modifier class as we do for the buttons unique to our docs by reassigning Bootstrap's CSS variables with a mixture of our own CSS and Sass variables.

 <div class="bd-example">
   <button type="button" class="btn btn-bd-primary">Custom button</button>